L postcode area

-The L postcode area, also known as the Liverpool postcode area, is a group of postcode districts in north-west England, which are subdivisions of four post towns.
-These cover most of Merseyside (including Liverpool, Bootle and Prescot), part of west Lancashire (including Ormskirk) and a small part of north-west Cheshire.
+The L postcode area, also known as the Liverpool postcode area, is a group of postcode districts in North West England.
+Together they cover central and southern Merseyside, southern West Lancashire, and a small part of north-west Cheshire.
+Its four post towns are Bootle, Liverpool, Ormskirk, and Prescot.

-In 1999, postcodes for the Wirral Peninsula (L41-49, 60-66) were transferred to the CH postcode area.
+In 1999 the L postcodes on the Wirral Peninsula (L41 to L49 and L60 to L66) were transferred to the CH postcode area.

+Mail for the L postcode area is processed at Warrington Mail Centre, along with mail for the CW, WA and WN postcode areas.

 Coverage

 The approximate coverage of the postcode districts: